elecay/explorer/README.md

 </p>

 This is a very basic file explorer for FirefoxOS.
-Also allows you to share any file trough you email or bluetooth.
+Also allows you to share any file trough your email or bluetooth.

 TODO: